peicap/angular-tour-of-heroes/README.md

 3. You learned to declare the required application directives in an NgModule.
 4. You listed the directives in the @NgModule decorator's declarations array.
 5. You learned to bind a parent component to a child component.

+### Fourth Lesson
+1. You created a service class that can be shared by many components.
+2. You used the ngOnInit lifecycle hook to get the hero data when the AppComponent activates.
+3. You defined the HeroService as a provider for the AppComponent.
+4. You created mock hero data and imported them into the service.
+5. You designed the service to return a Promise and the component to get the data from the Promise.